I'm Movin' On (Rascal Flatts song)

 "I'm Movin' On" is a song written by Phillip White and D. Vincent Williams and recorded by American country music group Rascal Flatts.
-It was released in October 2001 as the fourth and final single from the band’s self-titled debut album.
+It was released on October 8, 2001, as the fourth and final single from the band's self-titled debut album.
 The song reached number 4 on the U.S. Billboard Hot Country Songs chart in early 2002.
+In 2025, Rascal Flatts re-recorded the song with Kelly Clarkson, as part of their eleventh studio album Life Is a Highway: Refueled Duets.

 Content

 "I'm Movin' On" is a mid-tempo ballad in triple meter, accompanied by mandolin and piano.
 In it, the narrator starts off with stating of the troubles he's had ("I've dealt with my ghosts and I've faced all my demons").
 He states that he is "at peace" with himself because he is moving out of the town in which he lives ("I never dreamed home would end up where I don't belong / I'm movin' on").
 However, this could also refer to an emotional state—as in a relationship he once believed to be his "emotional" home has become a place he doesn't "belong" in.

-Gary LeVox said of the song, "[It's] a song that just drains everything out of you."
+Jay DeMarcus said of the song, "[It's] a song that just drains everything out of you."

 Recording

-While recording the song and trying to perfect the vocals, LeVox would often get choked up with emotion.
-"I was getting choked up recording it after singing it over and over and trying to get it right."
+While recording the song and trying to perfect the vocals, Gary LeVox frequently became emotional, later saying "I was getting choked up recording it after singing it over and over and trying to get it right."
 According to Joe Don Rooney, "D. Vincent and Phillip [the writers] came in and listened to the final mix.
 D. Vincent had been having some tough times when he wrote that song.
 When he got up, he was walking out and said, 'Boys, I got to get me a beer.
 That one hit too close to home.
 But I do love it.'
 He shook our hands and walked out.
 That was very, very touching."

+Garth Brooks had the song on hold first but decided to let Rascal Flatts have the song out of respect for Rooney, who, like Brooks, is a native of the state of Oklahoma.